-Baingan Bharta is a super delicious smoky eggplant recipe from India.
-This vegan recipe is a must-try even by those who don't like eggplants.
+Baingan Bharta is an Indian-style roasted eggplant dish that is loved for its delicious smoky flavor.
+This Indian eggplant recipe is a must-try even by those who don't like eggplants.

 This post contains affiliate links.
 Please read my full disclosure here.
 As an Amazon Associate, I earn from qualifying purchases.

 At the very beginning of starting this blog, I shared the recipe of a Vegan Arabic side dish-Baba Ganoush.
 It soon became one of the most popular recipes on my blog.

 I have mentioned in that post that when I tasted Baba Ganoush for the first time, I didn't like it much as I grew up eating a similar Indian dish- Baingan Bharta.

 Unlike Baba Ganoush, Baingan bharta is served hot, is a lot spicier, and is a main course dish.
 That's why it took some time for my taste buds to accept baba ganoush which is served cold and is mildly flavored in comparison to Indian eggplant bharta.